 Spend a Semester in the Nation's Capital

-The Center for International Relations and Politics will sponsor policy events and forums in Washington for CMU students participating in the program to further enrich their experience and enhance their understanding of how Washington functions as a hub of international and public policy decision making.
+Students earn 45 units for the Washington Semester Program, interning three days per week in any sector or field of interest within Washington, DC, while taking classes two days per week and in the evenings.
+The Center for International Relations and Politics sponsors events and a policy forum in Washington for students participating in the program to further enrich their experience and enhance their understanding of how Washington functions as a hub of international and public policy decision making.

 Students with strong academic records who are accepted to the Carnegie Mellon University Washington Semester Program are also eligible to receive a Freidman Fellowship, which helps to defray the cost of a semester in Washington.

-For more information, contact the Center for International Relations and Politics, Department for Social and Decision Sciences
+For more information, contact the Center for International Relations and Politics:

 Explore the Washington Semester Program